thanos-io/thanos/tutorials/katacoda/thanos/x-playground/step2.md

 Visit https://[[HOST_SUBDOMAIN]]-19095-[[KATACODA_HOST]].environments.katacoda.com/new/loaded to see Compactor Web UI.

-### Data should be immdiately downsampled as well for smooth expierience!
+### Data should be immediately downsampled as well for smooth experience!

 Visit https://[[HOST_SUBDOMAIN]]-9090-[[KATACODA_HOST]].environments.katacoda.com to see Thanos UI and query for 1 year.